Rahul10111/balance-bot/README.md

  # balance-bot
 two wheel balance bot
-read the balance bot readme for better understanding of the codes
+read the balance bot code readme for better understanding of the codes
-code: balanceing motion and 2.
+code: 1.balancing motion and 2.send joystick data